 However, employees can save on out-of-pocket costs for transit fares through our pre-tax payroll deduction program.
 The program enables employees to purchase up to $260 per month in transit expenses with before-tax dollars.
 For more information, please refer to our pre-tax payroll deduction web page.

-The Go and Eco Passes are non-transferable.
+The Go and Smart Passes (formerly Eco Passes) are non-transferable.

 These passes are valid only for the eligible university/hospital employee, student, or postdoc to whom they are issued.
 Transferring a Go Pass constitutes fare evasion, which is a violation of California Penal Code 640.